So You Want to Start a Blog in Japan?

 Choosing your audience helps in deciding what you write.
 If you’re pitching to the first group, you might use easily relatable lingo and examples such as genki, yukuri, shoganai and the like.
 Whilst writing to an uninformed group might require more explanation.

-Further, knowing your audience will aid in the success of your blog (see Watch your stats below).
+Further, knowing your audience will aid in the success of your blog.
 Also, and obviously, reaching that audience is vital.
-Which is why I share my blog through various social media.
+This is why I share my blog through various social media.
 By this, I don’t mean just having your blog’s own Instagram or Facebook account but also trying to interact with other relevant bloggers, online communities and websites.

 Wait, wait, don’t exit out.
 Or roll your eyes (I see you!).
 It doesn’t have to take that long.
 That is, if it’s coming from the heart (see next step).